Utilizing Yoga To Help With Back Pain?

 Firstly, let’s get one thing off our chest.
 Yoga and other mindfulness based practices should not take the place of any current treatment prescribed.
 However, we will embark upon a journey to present some of the facts that surround the use of yoga for pain; such as chronic back pain.

-Surely, yoga is a practice utilized for many years to help with flexibility, improving balance, mind/body awareness, but also strength.
-One of the biggest advantages may just be it’s accessibility.
-It can literally be done anywhere, with no equipment, if need be.
+Yoga is a practice that’s been utilized for many years to help with flexibility, balance, mind/body awareness, but also strength.
+One of its most significant advantages is its accessibility.
+It can be practiced anywhere, even without the need for any equipment.

-It’s no secret, adults (and individuals of all ages), a common source of discomfort and pain comes from the back.
+A common source of discomfort and pain, for people of all ages, comes from the back.
 In fact, back pain becomes more common starting in your 30’s and is often due to a lack of exercise.
-Furthermore, this lack of exercise leads to weak, unused muscles in the “core” of your body.
+Furthermore, this lack of exercise leads to weak, unused muscles in the core of your body.

 A common recommendation for back pain sufferers is figuring out why it’s occurring, then attempting to correct that underlying cause.

-The lower and upper back are sensitive and cumbersome spots for many people.
-Back pain can also be due to poor posture.
+The lower and upper back are sensitive and cumbersome areas of the body for many people.

 Research Highlights: